HDR submission formatting

 The thesis/dissertation must contain the following in the order outlined below:

-a) a title page in the prescribed RMIT format (no page number) - RMIT Title Page (DOC, 44KB).
+a) A title page in the prescribed RMIT format (no page number) - RMIT Title Page (DOC, 44KB).

 Effective 01 January 2024 you must include your ORCID ID on your cover page.

-b) a declaration by the candidate on authorship in the prescribed RMIT format.
+b) A declaration by the candidate on authorship in the prescribed RMIT format.
 For domestic candidates and those holding RSS scholarships funded by the Australian government, inclusion of the RTP scholarship statement is required.

 Your typed name and submission for examination date is mandatory on your declaration page.

-c) acknowledgements, if any (for example, where the candidate’s research has been supported by a grant, contract or sponsor and any editorial assistance received if applicable)
+c) Acknowledgements, if any (for example, where the candidate’s research has been supported by a grant, contract or sponsor and any editorial assistance received if applicable)

-d) a table of contents and, where applicable, create an index with a list of figures, list of tables, list of diagrams, list of images, list of acronyms, etc contained in the submission.
+e) A table of contents and, where applicable, create an index with a list of figures, list of tables, list of diagrams, list of images, list of acronyms, etc contained in the submission.

-e) a summary (abstract) of the research no more than 1,000 words
+f) A summary (abstract) of the research no more than 1,000 words

-f) the main text of the thesis/dissertation
+g) The main text of the thesis/dissertation.

 1. figures, tables, images etc. must carry a number and a caption and be placed as close to the relevant text as possible.
 Usually, they should be either immediately after or opposite the text

-g) a list of all references cited in the preparation of the research in a format appropriate to the discipline
+h) a list of all references cited in the preparation of the research in a format appropriate to the discipline

-h) appendices, as required
+i) appendices, as required.

 1. if you are including a list of your publications, this should appear in your appendices